webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 ## Downloading Collections

-Downloading a collection will export every archived item within it as a single WACZ file.
+Downloading a collection will export every archived item in it as a single WACZ file.
 To download a collection, use the _Download Collection_ option under the collection's _Actions_ dropdown.